-When John died two years ago, Mark rounded up three members of 007's musical family - a brace of Oscar-winning lyricists and a composer - to pay tribute to the man who did more than anyone to create the sound of big-screen spy music.
+John was born on November 3rd 1933, in Yorkshire, where his dad owned the local cinema.
+When he died in 2011, Mark rounded up three members of 007's musical family - a brace of Oscar-winning lyricists and a composer - to pay tribute to the man who gave Bond his soundtrack.
 Tim Rice and Don Black were guests on The Mark Steyn Christmas Show a while back, when they touched briefly on their Bond songs.
 Tim is best-known as the lyricist of Evita, Aladdin and The Lion King, but he also collaborated with John Barry on the theme song for Octopussy.
 And Don has written more James Bond lyrics than anybody else, from Thunderball to The Man With The Golden Gun, Diamonds Are Forever to The World Is Not Enough.

 Our two-part special provides over two great hours of music and conversation.
 We'll track Bond themes from You Only Live Twice, Moonraker, A View To A Kill and many more performed by Tom Jones, Nancy Sinatra, Louis Armstrong, Lulu, Rita Coolidge, Duran Duran, A-Ha and, of course, the peerless Shirley Bassey.
 We'll also hear Barry songs performed by Frank Sinatra, Tom Petty, Anthony Newley, Kanye West, Iggy Pop, Pulp, Coldplay, and the Mormon Tabernacle Choir, plus TV themes like "The Persuaders", other Barry film scores from The Ipcress File to Out Of Africa, and the world's greatest shampoo commercial.

 In Part Two, Tim explains why the Octopussy song isn't called "Octopussy", Don recalls his and John Barry's Oscar-winning song "Born Free", David picks some favorite moments from Barry's later orchestral scores â€“ and Steyn sings "Goldfinger".
-To listen to Part Two, click the button at right above.
+To listen to Part Two, click the lower button above.

-Don't forget, Part One is the left-hand button, Part Two the right.
+Don't forget, Part One is the top button, Part Two the lower.
 Each part is a little over an hour - so that's two hours of great music and conversation in the 007 style.